Required Tools

 Safety Equipment

-- Gloves: Protect hands from sharp objects and debris.
+- Gloves: To protect your hands from sharp objects and hazardous materials.

-- Safety Goggles: Shield eyes from flying particles and dust.
+- Safety Goggles: To shield your eyes from dust, debris, and flying objects.

 Local Rental Options

-- ABC Equipment Rentals: Offers shovels, rakes, and wheelbarrows.
+- ABC Equipment Rentals: Offers shovels, wheelbarrows, and heavy-duty trash bags.